-Acras d’Aubergine or Eggplant Fritters, the perfect recipe and one of the best ways to camouflage your veggies.
-Fritters are very popular in the Caribbean and are served at most events and the recipe vary from meat, poultry, vegetables and even fruits.
+Accras d’Aubergine or Eggplant Fritters, the perfect recipe and one of the best ways to camouflage your veggies.
+Fritters are very popular in the Caribbean and are served at most events, and the recipe varies from meat, poultry, vegetables, and even fruits.
 As appetizers, they are perfect for entertaining guests.

-Usually deep fried, in Haiti, fritters are best served hot, with Pikliz, a Creole Sauce or hot sauce.
-At home, we normally make fritter maybe once every 2 – 3 months.
-The reason is because we don’t eat a lot of fried foods.
+Usually deep-fried, in Haiti, fritters are best served hot, with Pikliz, a Creole Sauce, or hot sauce.
+At home, we normally make fritters, maybe once every 2 – 3 months.
+The reason is that we don’t eat a lot of fried foods.

 Have you ever tried to bake fritters?
 If not done properly they can be a bit hard to chew and dry.
-I have tried to bake the popular Accra style from Haiti a few times and everyone prefer it fried.
+I have tried to bake the popular Accra style from Haiti a few times, and everyone prefers it fried.

 A simple recipe